-Prerequisites for this course include Psychology 2030 and four additional courses (12.0 credit hours) in Psychology or Neuroscience (including two courses at the 3000-level) and 4th year standing (a minimum of 90.0 credit hours completed).
-With respect to 3000-level courses, it is strongly recommended that students have completed one course in Psychology (3.0 credit hours; designated Social Science) and one course in Psychology or Neuroscience (3.0 credit hours; designated Science).
-Students who have not completed all prerequisite courses (or equivalent, verified transfer credits) may be deregistered from the course without warning.
+Prerequisites for this course include Psychology 2030 (Methods and Statistics), 2505 (Abnormal Psychology), and 3535 (Drugs and Behaviour) and two additional courses (6.0 credit hours) at the 3000 level in Psychology or Neuroscience.
+Students who have not completed all prerequisite courses (or equivalent, verified transfer credits) will be deregistered from the course.
 In exceptional circumstances, a prerequisite waiver will be considered for a student who has adequate equivalent background.
-If you are considering requesting a waiver, please contact the Instructor prior to the end of the add/drop period (September 9, 2014).
+If you are considering requesting a waiver, please contact the Instructor prior to the end of the add/drop period (January 12, 2016).
 Submitting a request for a waiver does not guarantee that you will receive one; each case will be evaluated individually, and supporting documentation must be provided for courses not taken at the University of Lethbridge.
 At the 4000-level, students are expected to have a broad range of knowledge of the fundamentals of psychology; prerequisite courses are considered minimum background preparation for this course.